LuciaDominguezRodrigo/OncoCoders/README.md

 ### Upload excels
 If the user has a Researcher role, they will be able to upload Excel files with the results provided by the models through the Model Configuration button in the sidebar.

+### Ban/Unban user
+A user with the Admin role can ban and unban users.
+Banned users will not be able to access the application.

+### Consult information about OncoCoders
+You can visit the About Us page to learn more about our team, our mission, and our vision.
+Discover who we are, what we stand for, and how we strive to make a difference.